x-Lele-x/urban-green-areas-segmentation/README.md

+# Urban Green Area Segmentation from UAV Imagery

+Pipeline for **urban vegetation segmentation** using **pseudo-labeling** and **deep learning**.
 This project was made to experiment urban green area segmentation from UAV imagery using pseudo-labeling and deep learning.
 It was made a comparison between a classical SRM baseline and an edge-aware pipeline (K-Means + Sobel), with ~400 generated pseudo-labels used to train a U-Net for binary vegetation mapping.

-# Urban Green Area Segmentation from UAV Imagery

-Pipeline for **urban vegetation segmentation** using **pseudo-labeling** and **deep learning**.
-We compare a **classical unsupervised baseline** (SRM via Felzenszwalb) with an **edge-aware pseudo-labeling strategy (v2.6)** that combines **K-Means** and **Sobel**.
-The pseudo-labels supervise a **U-Net** trained for binary vegetation masks on the Semantic Drone Dataset.

 ---